 The processes for appointment, promotion and tenure must be fair, rigorous and discipline-appropriate if the University is to attract, retain and recognize faculty excellence.
 The University Guidelines for Appointment, Promotion and Tenure of Academic Rank Faculty (Guidelines) are designed to ensure a process that is focused upon the successful recruitment, development and evaluation of faculty.
 The purpose of this document is to protect the rights of faculty and meet the needs of the institution.
-Appropriate department heads and deans must provide newly appointed tenure-track faculty with these Guidelines, as well as with the discipline-specific criteria mandated by these Guidelines.
+Appropriate department heads and deans must provide newly appointed tenure-track faculty with these Guidelines.
 The Glossary of this document defines the key terms and concepts of the Guidelines.

 The University's broadly stated mission is to teach, to inquire into the nature of things and to serve society.
 Primary responsibilities of faculty of the University of Georgia are generally assigned in three areas: (1) teaching, (2) research, scholarship and other creative activities, and (3) service to society, the University and the profession.
 For purposes of promotion and tenure, a faculty member must demonstrate excellence in the faculty member's area(s) of assignment.
 While there is no standard workload assignment across the institution, faculty workload assignment is usually a mix of time assigned to teaching, research and service.
-At the University level, the criteria for appointment, promotion and tenure follow from these three areas of primary faculty responsibilities and these Guidelines describe the criteria in general terms.
+At the University level, the criteria for appointment, promotion and these three areas of primary faculty responsibilities and these Guidelines describe the criteria in general terms.
 Nevertheless, it is at the level of the appointment unit that discipline-specific criteria for appointment, promotion and tenure must be generated and consistently applied.
 Appointment, promotion and tenure of faculty must fit a promotion/tenure unit's particular mission within the broader institution, thus the need for criteria at the PTU level.